bernat-ferragut/virtual-reality.txt/README.md

 ## Google VR SDK

 > 1. Shouldn't we have an eye tracking object added to the GazeVR Object for perfect 3D Interaction?
+> 2. Should we use an extra vector3 eyes translate to the reticule dot on the Gaze detection ?

 > _________________________________________________________